Photographer/Designer Keith R. Stevenson sits down with ENX2 Social Media Manager Logan Godfrey for an in-depth discussion on social media marketing.

 Keith: You put that seed in their head.

 Keith: Well, thank you so much for joining me here today, Logan.
-It was very Illuminating experience.
-And next time we’re going to be talking to another member of the ENX2 team and will be learn a little bit about web design with Magic Mike.
+It was a very Illuminating experience.
+And next time we’re going to be talking to another member of the ENX2 team and will be learning a little bit about web design with Magic Mike.
 So until that time, thank you for listening and I hope you learned something.
 Because I did.